DryadOak/BeulahEucalyptusNetlify/README.md

 ### 5. Update Image Metadata

-Run the following command to update the objects in images.json, which is used by the server:
+When the new image files are moved to the directory, run the following command to update the objects in images.json.
+The images.json is used by the build script and passed into the imagesSrcset EJS partial to pre-render the html:

 ```bash
 node generate-image-metadata.js